The most important information about spread of coronavirus in Czech Republic (updated)

 - All accommodation facilities are generally prohibited from providing accommodation services.
 However, this prohibition does not apply to the accommodation of foreigners until they leave the Czech Republic and foreigners with a work permit in the Czech Republic.
 Accommodation services are defined by Government Regulation No. 278/2008 Coll. “o obsahových náplních jednotlivých živností”.
 All obligations of accommodation providers under the Act on the Residence of Aliens remain unchanged.

 - For people over 65 and handicapped the Ministry of Health has newly reserved time between 7:00 and 9:00 for shopping in grocery stores and pharmacies.
-Other people are not allowed to shop in this time period.
+Other people are not allowed to shop in this period.

 - Due to possible measures at the borders of neighbouring or other countries, the admission to the territory of a foreign state cannot be guaranteed.